marcussacana/KrKrZSceneManager/README.md

 Pending:

--Rewrite Resouce Table Offset after edit string
+ - Rewrite Resouce Table Offset after edit string

--Rewrite Resouce File size Offset
+ - Rewrite Resouce File size Offset

 This tool can extract tgls from pimg format, i have plans to write a insert tool.